sjoerdvankreel/firefly-synth-2/README.md

+# This is NOT a finished (or even half-finished) product.

 # Why yet another one?

 A repository for trying out a bunch of ideas that are currently not easy to do in firefly synth.